johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 {{!RFC2136}} and {{!RFC3007}} is assumed.
 DNS SIG(0) transaction
 signatures are documented in {{!RFC2931}}.
-In addition this Internet-Draft borrows heavily from the thoughts and problem statement from the Internet-Draft on Generalized DNS Notifications [which cannot be referenced?]
+In addition this Internet-Draft borrows heavily from the thoughts and problem statement from the Internet-Draft on Generalized DNS Notifications (work in progress).

 ## Requirements Notation